bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 Congratulations, you have now successfully connected to your ClickHouse server using SSL.
 Let’s go over the steps again:

 1. Install ClickHouse and OpenSSL
-2. Generate SSL related file.
+2. Generate SSL related file
     a.
 Set up OpenSSL config
     b.
 Root CA key and certificate
     c.
 Server key and certificate